johnathanhuutri/CTFNote/writeup/2022/vsCTF-2022/PrivateBank/README.md

 ![search-0x55555555c2.png](images/search-0x55555555c2.png)

 There are some heap address on stack.
 However, because we can only leak 2 times so leaking stack will be impossible.
-Keep searching with and when we search pattern with `0x55555555c5`, there is some address in libc:
+Keep searching and when we search pattern with `0x55555555c5`, there is some address in libc:

 ![search-0x55555555c5.png](images/search-0x55555555c5.png)